shysolocup/noscord.js/README.md

 noscord.JS is a customized Discord API wrapper for Node.JS that is similar to older versions of Discord.JS letting you access most of the API from the client using an importing system.<br>

-It's built on the latest versions of Discord.JS so it has all the new features and the simpler setup.<br><br>
+It's built on the latest versions of Discord.JS so it has all the new features AND the simpler setup.<br><br>

 - A TON of bug fixes